National Certificate in Early Childhood Education and Care (Level 3)

 Course 3 - Introduction to Health and Safety

 Understand the overall importance of health and safety in an ECE setting, both for yourself as a practitioner and for the children under your care.
 You will be able to demonstrate knowledge of safe practices and healthy age-related nutrition.

 Course 4 - Introduction to Working with Children

 Enhance your understanding of the value of play in terms of learning and development, and learn to create appropriate resources for children in an ECE setting.
 You’ll also learn the value of correctly observing a child, and be able to put that knowledge into practice.

 Develop your understanding of how being professional is essential to being a successful educator.
 Gain understanding and knowledge of Te Whäriki, and learn how to develop and implement learning plans in alignment with the curriculum for children in an ECE setting.

-The programme is 17 weeks with classes scheduled between Monday and Friday, 8.00am to 3.00pm.
+The course is 17 weeks with classes scheduled between Monday and Friday, 8.00am to 3.00pm.
 You are also required to undertake self-directed study beyond scheduled class time.

 The fee shown for domestic students is applicable to New Zealand citizens and permanent residents.
 If an international fee is not listed above please refer to the international fees page.
 All fees are indicative only and subject to change.

 You MAY be eligible for a StudyLink Student Loan for your tuition fees.

 Find out if your programme qualifies by visiting the Studylink website.